VijayKumaro7/Craftgent/README.md

 Multi-agent chat system powered by Claude Sonnet, FastAPI, LangGraph, WebSockets, ChromaDB, and Celery.

 **📍 Project Status:** Currently in **Phase 1-2 (Backend Development)**.
 The backend infrastructure is scaffolded and functional.
-Frontend, deployment infrastructure, and agent refinement coming in Phase 3-4.
-See [ROADMAP.md](./ROADMAP.md) for details.
+Frontend, deployment infrastructure, and agent refinement.

 ---